Krailo-Labs/citadel-core/docs/faq.md

 No.

+## What is Citadel Core?

-Citadel Core is an autonomous infrastructure platform capable of orchestrating multiple execution environments.
+Citadel Core is an autonomous infrastructure representation for composing, operating and evolving distributed execution systems.

+It provides a unified operational model capable of combining cloud-native infrastructure, blockchain networks and future execution environments into one coherent system.